hiteshjoshi1/commands/aws_learn/networking/aws_route53.md

 DNS - Domain Name Service
 Human friendly names to IPv4 and IPv6.

+ELB- Elasic Load Balancers do not have predefined IP v4 address, you resolve to them using a DNS Name.

 IPv4 is a 32 bit field  = 2^32 number of addresses available